 During the year the company purchased goods for resale from its parent company and provided goods and consultancy services to its parent entity.
-In addition the company has a long term loan from the parent company.
+In addition the company had a long term loan from the parent company which was repaid in the prior year.